-In certain circumstances, students whose U.S. Federal Aid eligibility has been placed on Probation may appeal the probation if at least one of the following criteria is met:
+In certain circumstances, students whose U.S. Federal Aid eligibility has been removed may appeal if at least one of the following criteria is met:

-- the death of an immediate family member (parent, caregiver, spouse, sibling, dependent child, etc.); - the extended illness of the student documented chronic or recurring medical or emotional illness that causes the student to be absent from class at least 15 days or more; - family difficulties, such as divorce or illness; - mitigating circumstances as determined by the Director of Financial Aid.
+- death of an immediate family member; - extended illness of the student illness that causes the student to be absent from class at least 15 days (medical documentation required); - extended illness of a family member that places hardship on the student (medical documentation required); - mitigating circumstances as determined by the Director of Financial Aid.